The time period over which equal payments would pay off your debt. This is usually 25 years.

 A home equity loan is a loan that you can get to access your equity.
 It is also referred to as a second mortgage and lets you quickly get cash for your equity without having to refinance.
 A home equity line of credit is like a credit card except but uses your house equity to cover bad credit.

-If you use the equity in your home to consolidate debt, you only lower the interest rate, you do not reduce the amount or your debt.
+If you use the equity in your home to consolidate debt, you only lower the rate, you do not reduce the amount or your debt.
 If you increase monthly cash flow with consolidating, consider paying down your debt or saving and investing.
 You also could consider home improvement financing.

 If you have to borrow money, home equity loan could be a great source of credit.
 It would provide you with a

-large amount of cash at relatively low interest rates and with some tax advantages not available with other kinds of loans.
+large amount of cash at relatively low interest and with some tax advantages not available with other kinds of loans.

 However, with home equity lines of credit you have to use your home as collateral for the loan.
 This could put your house at high risk if can not make your monthly payments.
 Loans and a large final payment may force you to borrow even more money to pay off the debt, or they could put your house at high risk if you do not qualify for refinancing.
 If you sell your house, townhouse, mobile home, manufactured home or a condominium most plans will require you to pay off your line of bad credit at that time.
 Because home equity loans give you easy and quick cash, you might end up borrowing more money more then you can afford.
 Mobile home broker rates are usually different then one for a house or a manufactured home refinance rate.

 There are other ways to borrow money from a lending institutions, such as installment loans.
 This loan plans places an additional mortgage on your home, but money is usually loaned in a one lump sum.
-Second mortgage usually has fixed interest rates and fixed payments.
+Second mortgage usually has fixed rates and fixed payments.

 You should also look into borrowing from a line of credit that does not use your home as collateral.
 Examples are credit cards or loans for specific items, such as cars or tuition.